Collections Managed by the Dept. of Museum Research & Collections

 The Invertebrate Zoology Collection contains 20,081 catalogued lots of marine, freshwater, and terrestrial invertebrates and an estimated 10,000 additional lots of uncatalogued specimens.

-The UA Museums Vertebrate Zoology Collection consists of numerous mammalian and ornithological specimens and a comparative skeletal collection.
+The UA Museums’ Vertebrate Zoology Collection consists predominantly of Alabama mammal and bird specimens, as well as a comparative skeletal collection.

 Archival objects include ephemera such as historical records, correspondence, photos, microscope slides, catalogues, field notes, video/audio recordings, manuscripts, scrapbooks and journals.